Skip to main content

 While you can view general information about your ElasticSearch cluster on the Account Info tab, use the Infrastructure page of the Qrvey Admin Center to monitor and manage its configuration.

-Intro to Internationalization
+Introduction to Internationalization

 Qrvey platform supports internationalization and localization for end users in a comprehensive manner.
 Multi-lingual support is offered for both “static” and “dynamic” text, as well as formatting of numbers and dates based on regions and cultures.

-Intro to Multi-tenant Deployments
+Introduction to Multi-Tenant Deployments

 SaaS organizations that want to embed self-service analytics within their core applications to support a multi-tenant deployment should think about the following considerations:

-Intro to Qrvey
+Introduction to Qrvey

 The Qrvey platform is an all-in-one analytics solution that enables SaaS providers to quickly put analytics in the hands of their users.